bcdipesh/bcdipesh/README.md

 Software Engineer
 ----------------------------

-As a teenager, discovering custom ROMs sparked my passion for enhancing my smartphone's performance through programming.
-This ignited my journey into programming, a passion I pursued rigorously throughout my BSc Hons Computing degree at Leeds Beckett University, where I created my first web page to showcase information about HTML Tags.
-Since then, I've loved and immersed myself in frontend development, mastering JavaScript and React.
+I've been enjoying web development for the first time since I built my first Progressive Web App, "save-a-buiz".
+I was playing around in the world of Java, Python, and Node (Express) for a while but creating beautiful components using React makes me leave the backend development behind for good.
+I'm currently looking for a role in frontend web development, ideally using JavaScript (TypeScript), and React.
 I'd especially love to work at a small to medium-sized company where I can make an impact quickly.
 If you're hiring, let's chat!

 * 🌍  I'm based in Falls Church Virginia, USA
 * 🖥️  See my portfolio at [My Portfolio](https://bcdipesh.netlify.app)